YuanZi1501040205/cv-homework-2-YuanZi1501040205/README.md

   - Starter code available in directory fitting/
   - fitting/models.py: Put your code in "create_dataPoints".
 You are welcome to add more function or add nested functions with in the function.
   - Make sure the function returns an object with data points (List, tuple,...)
-  - For this part of the assignment, please implement your own code for all computations, do not use inbuilt functions like from numpy, opencv or other libraries for clustering or segmentation.
+  - For this part of the assignment, please implement your own code for all computations, do not use inbuilt functions from numpy, scipy, sklearn, opencv or other libraries for clustering or segmentation.
   - Describe your method and findings in your report
   - This part of the assignment can be run using cv_hw2.py (there is no need to edit this file)
   - Usage: